kiarazhu/Beach/README.md

-Provides basic information about beach safety to users in different languages and allows users to search for safety information about a specific beach.
+A website that provides basic information about beach safety to users in different languages, as people born overseas make up a significant number of Australian drowning deaths.

+As swimming at unpatrolled beaches is a risk factor for drowning, the website allows users to search for safety information about a specific beach.

 ChatGPT was used for the translations in the Safety Flags and Signs tab.